Angharad

 Angharad (/æŋˈhærəd/, ang-HARR-ad; or /æŋˈhæræd/; /cy/) is a feminine given name in the Welsh language, having a long association with Welsh royalty, history and myth.
 It translates into English as much loved one.
 In Welsh mythology, Angharad Golden-Hand is the lover of Peredur in the myth cycle The Mabinogion.

+Variations

+Other Welsh spellings of the name have been recorded, including Acgarat and Ancarat.
+There have been a number of variations of the name Angharad in medieval English, including Anchoretta, Ancret, Ancreta, Ancrett, Ankaret, Ankerita, Ingaretta, Ingaret, Anchoret, Ancoretta, Ancharita, Ancret, Ancarett, and Ankeret.

+Mythology & Fiction

+The name Angharad appears in various mythological, folktale, and fictional works, including the medieval Welsh romance Peredur son of Efrawg, in which Angharad Golden-Hand is the lover of the knight Peredur.